 - 37. The current progress in reducing stunting, wasting and micronutrient deficiencies is inadequate in the African Region.
 Existing programmes should be reviewed to identify where and how they can be made more effective.
-Meanwhile, as the burden of overweight increases in all age groups, measures to reform the food environment are needed to halt the increase in obesity and diet-related NCDs. - 38.
+Meanwhile, as the burden of overweight increases in all age groups, measures to reform the food environment are needed to halt the increase in obesity and dietrelated NCDs. - 38.
 This strategy is a reference tool for policy-makers seeking to reduce the double burden of malnutrition in the Region.
 It provides direction for Member States' action and key areas of support from the Secretariat.
 It also calls on each partner agency and regional institution to invest its comparative advantage in supporting Member States' efforts to end all forms of malnutrition. - 39.
-The Regional Committee is invited to review and adopt this strategy.
+The Regional Committee reviewed and adopted this strategy.